gkalian/timeline-generator/README.md

 **Plans to do**:

-- Extract the VueDatePicker code to a separate component
+- ~~Extract the VueDatePicker code to a separate component~~
 - Improve the VueDatePicker style and update the overall app style
 - ~~Save input date in browser kv store~~
 - ~~Add possibility to import data from .csv file~~
-- Update demo pic to actual stae
+- Update demo pic to actual state
+- (Probably) Replace later the VueDatePicker with default [Date Input](https://vuetifyjs.com/en/components/date-inputs/) component.

 ### Build